omridan24/WhatHelpsStudentsMore/README.md

-This is the Econometrics project of Itay Kristal and Omri Dan.
+This is the Econometrics project of Itay Kristal-Tenenbaum and Omri Dan.
 Fabuary 2025

 To run this, you need to have R installed and the libraries that are in the file Main_Analasys.r